Your Rights if DCF Investigates or Files a Dependency Petition

-Call me, Eduardo J. Mejias to schedule a free thirty-minute initial consultation where I will listen to your explanation of your case, answer your questions with honesty and realism and offer you a clear strategy for achieving your objectives.
-There is an hourly charge for additional consultation time.
-See Family Lawyer Retainer Fees.
+Call me, Eduardo J. Mejias to schedule an initial free family lawyer consultation where I will listen to your explanation of your case, answer your questions with honesty and realism and offer you a clear strategy for achieving your objectives.

 I will also inform you of the amount of your retainer fees before you sign any contracts or make any payments.
 In almost every case these fees will be fixed, not based on an hourly rate where the total amount of the fee cannot be know until the case is over.